Idempotents and homology of diagram algebras: Introduction

 \subsection{Organisation}

 This paper is organised as follows.
+In Section \ref{sectionAlgs} we define the families of algebras in which we are interested.
 In Section \ref{sectionRetract} we discuss the {\maxTpt} subalgebra, recording its main properties as Proposition \ref{retract}.
 This section is not much used in what follows, but provides context for the results.
 In Section \ref{SectionIdempotents} we will prove Theorem \ref{quotientingPlus}, and deduce Corollary \ref{quotientingInductively}.
 These belong to pure algebra and are the first steps towards Theorem \ref{subalgebraOfBrauer}.
 Theorem \ref{quotientingPlus} is already good enough for our applications to rook algebras, which we then give in Section \ref{sectionRook}.
 In Section \ref{SectionDiagram} we prove Theorem \ref{subalgebraOfBrauer}, our main result.

 The remainder of the paper then deals with applications.
 Invertible-parameter applications are given in Section \ref{applicationsInvertible}: to the (rook-)Brauer algebras in Subsection \ref{subsectionInvBrauer}, and to the Temperley-Lieb algebras in Subsection \ref{subsectionInvTL}.
 Sroka-type applications are then given in Section \ref{applicationsSroka}, with applications to the (rook-)Brauer algebras in Subsection \ref{subsectionSrokaBrauer}, and applications to the Temperley-Lieb algebras in Subsection \ref{subsectionSrokaTL}.
 The applications are all independent of one another, though the invertible-parameter applications all use Lemma \ref{mirrorDiagram}, and the Sroka-type applications all use Lemma \ref{LSControl}.
 They are arranged roughly in order of increasing complexity.
 Many of the ideas introduced in later applications could be used in earlier ones, but we prefer to give simple proofs where possible, invoking the more complicated definitions only when necessary.